wfuu/ML/README.md

 *Neural Nets, bartMachine:*
 Assignment tasks are to fit a neural networks model by varying the number of hidden layers; run and compare this and other models (including bartMachine) in prediction accuracy, based on Mean Squared Error.

-*Final Project:*
+*Predictive Classification (Final Project):*
-The KDD competition task is a classification problem where the goal is to estimate the response (donate vs no donate) to a direct mailing program.
-This data set was used for The Second International Knowledge Discovery and Data Mining Tools Competition.
+Final project for QMSS 4058: Data Mining.
+Data set is from The Second International Knowledge Discovery and Data Mining Tools Competition.
+The task is a classification problem with the goal to estimate the response rate (donate vs no donate) to a direct mailing program.
 Collaborator: Arnold Lau.
 Data and info here: http://kdd.ics.uci.edu/databases/kddcup98/kddcup98.html